 St. Mary’s Responds to the Coronavirus Outbreak

-- St. Mary’s will email parishioners a 9:00 a.m. worship video this Sunday.
+- St. Mary’s will email parishioners a Morning Prayer worship video each Sunday morning.
 We also recommend The Washington National Cathedral’s LiveStream at 11:15 a.m. on Sundays, no special app or login required for either at-home worship offering.